The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

+Let $W^{p, r}(\R^d)$ denote the standard Sobolev space over $\R^d$.
+In Section \ref{sec-GWP-HFB-1} we will use a stronger condition on $v$:

-States of our system are positive linear (`expectation') functionals $\om$ on the Weyl CCR algebra ${\frak W}$ over Schwartz space $\cS(\R^d)$.
-They can correspond either to non-zero densities and temperatures, or to a finite number of particles as in the case of BEC experiments in traps.
-In the latter case they are given by density operators on Fock space $\cF$, $\om (\opA)=\tr (\opA D)$, for all observables $\opA$, where $D$ is a positive, trace-class operator with unit trace on $\cF$.
+States of the system are normalized positive linear (`expectation') functionals, $\om$, on the Weyl algebra ${\frak W}$ over Schwartz space $\cS(\R^d)$, which is generated by Weyl operators, (see \cite{BratteliRobinson-II-1996}, Section 5.2.3).
+The set of states is denoted by $ \states$.

+States correspond either to a finite number of Bose particles, as in the case of BEC experiments in traps, or to an infinitely extended gas at a non-zero particle density and some fixed temperature.
+States of finitely many particles are given by density operators on Fock space $\cF$: $\om (\opA)=\tr (\opA D)$, for all bounded operators $\opA$ on $\mathcal{F}$, (and in particular for all elements ${\mathbb{A} \in \frak W}$), where $D$ is a positive, trace-class operator on $\cF$ with unit trace.